Self-employed income protection

 Why self-employed income protection matters

-According to the Office for National Statistics, in January to March 2022, the number of self-employed people in the UK was 4.2 million.
-That’s around 13% of all employment in the UK.
-With so many people now working for themselves, it’s vital they’re protected if they become unable to work.
+With so many people now working for themselves, it’s important they’re protected if they become unable to work.

 Does sick pay for self-employed workers exist?

-When comparing quotes for income protection you can also choose:
+When comparing quotes for self-employed income protection, consider:

 How much self-employed income protection cover do I need?